halbs13/Dynamics-NAV-Payroll/au-payroll-report-print-email-pay-advices.md

-# 8.8	Print Pay Advices
+# Print Pay Advices
 To print Pay Advices, go to

-Departments/Payroll/Periodic Activities/Periodic Maintenance/Print Pay Advices
+*Departments/Payroll/Periodic Activities/Periodic Maintenance/Print Pay Advices*

-# 8.8.1.1	Pay Advice – Standard A4 – Options FastTab
+### 	Pay Advice – Standard A4 – Options FastTab
 |Field	|Comments|
 |---|---|
 |Message on Pay Advice 	|Enter in a message to appear on the Pay Advice.|